codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which computer language would you associate Django framework with?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. C#
+ 1. IBM
- 2. C++
+ 2. Apple
- 3. Python
+ 3. Microsoft
- 4. Java
+ 4. Google

 <details>
   <summary>Answer</summary>
-  Python
+  Apple
 </details>